Tim Burgess (musician): Solo

 Burgess's debut solo album, I Believe, was released in Europe on 3 September 2003 and included the track "Oh My Corazon".

-Burgess's second solo album Oh No I Love You was produced by Mark Nevers and recorded at his home in Nashville, Tennessee, US.
+Burgess's second solo album Oh No I Love You was produced by Mark Nevers and recorded at his home in Nashville, Tennessee.
 In 2012, Burgess explained the origin of this album:

 "The root of this album goes right back to a Kurt Wagner show in Manchester.
 I carried Kurt's guitar to the car for him.
 I took the chance to ask him if he would ever consider writing a song with me.
 He said, "Sure Tim, you write the music and I'll write the words."
 That one song turned into an album and almost ten years after we first talked about it, the album is ready."

 Oh No I Love You also features collaborations with Factory Floor, R. Stevie Moore and My Morning Jacket, amongst others.
 The album was later nominated for the Artrocker 'Album of the Year' award in 2012.